isunjn/serene/USAGE.md

 - To place scripts for analytics tools (such as Google Anayltics, Umami, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
 The content of this file will be added to the html head of each page

-### Customization
+### Fonts

-- Copy `myblog/themes/serene/sass/main.scss` to `myblog/sass/main.scss`, several variable values at the top of the file are used to control styles, such as the theme color `--primary-color`, modify it if you want

 - Serene uses the Signika font of [Google Fonts](https://fonts.google.com/) by default.
 If you want a different font, create a new `myblog/templates/_custom_font.html` and put the font link tags you copied from google fonts website into it, and then modify `--main-font` or `--code-font` in `myblog/sass/main.scss`.

-For performance reason, you may want to self-host font files (optional):
+- For performance reason, you may want to self-host font files (optional):
   1. Open [google-webfonts-helper](https://gwfh.mranftl.com) and choose your font
   2. Modify `Customize folder prefix` of step 3 to `/font/` and then copy the css
   3. Replace the content of `myblog/templates/_custom_font.html` with a `<style> </style>` tag, with the css you just copied in it.
   4. Download step 4 font files and put them in `myblog/static/font/` folder

+### Custom CSS

+- Copy `myblog/themes/serene/templates/_custom_css.html` to `myblog/templates/_custom_css.html`, variables in this file are used to control styles, such as the theme color `--primary-color`, you can modify them as you want

-- If you want to customize more, you only need to copy the files under the `templates`, `static`, `sass` directory in the corresponding `themes/serene` to the same name directory of myblog, and modify it.
+- If you want to customize more, you only need to copy that file under the `templates`, `static`, `sass` directory in the corresponding `themes/serene` to the same name directory of `myblog`, and modify it.
 Be careful not to directly modify the files under the serene directory, because these modifications may cause conflicts if the theme is updated

+### Homepage layout

+- By default, homepage displays markdown content of your `myblog/content/_index.md`

+- You can change `homepage_layout` in `config.toml` from `about` to `list`, then the blog post list will be displayed directly in the homepage

 ## Writing